+Mandatory Sinking Fund Redemption of Series 2021A Bonds.
+The Series 2021A Bonds maturing on March 1, 20 (the "Series 2021A 20 Term Bonds") are subject to mandatory redemption in part by lot prior to their maturity date, on March 1, commencing March 1, 20 solely from money which has been deposited into the Series 2021 Principal Account in amounts and upon the dates established for such Series 2021A 20 Term Bonds, as follows:

+Year (March 1) Mandatory Sinking Fund Payment

+The Series 2021A Bonds maturing on March 1, 20 (the "Series 2021A 20 Term Bonds") are subject to mandatory redemption in part by lot prior to their maturity date, on March 1, commencing March 1, 20 solely from money which has been deposited into the Series 2021 Principal Account in amounts and upon the dates established for such Series 2021A 20 Term Bonds, as follow:

+Year (March 1) Mandatory Sinking Fund Payment

+Redemption of Series 2021B Bonds

+t

-March 1, 20 (their maturity d (the "Series 2021A 20 Term Bonds") ate, on March 1, commencing March 1, es 2021A Bonds.
-The Series 2021A Bonds maturing or are subject to mandatory redemption in part by lot prior to 20 solely from money which has been deposited into the dates established for such Series 2021A 20 Term Bonds Year (March 1) Mandatory Sinking Fund Payment - - † † Matur ity mandatory redemoney which ha mption in part by lot prior to their maturit 20 (the "Series 2021A 20 Term Bonds") are subject to try date, on March 1, commencing March 1, 20 solely from rincipal Account in amounts and upon the dates established Year (March 1) Mandatory Sinking Fund Payment ption of Series 2021B Bonds The Saries 2001P Pends scheduled to meture on or before March 1, 20 March 1, 20 (and by lot with on or after Mar price equal to 10 are not subject to optional redemption pri are subject to redemption at the option of in any one maturity) as designated by the ch 1, 20, from funds derived by the The Series 2021B Bonds scheduled to mature on or before for to maturity.
-The Series 2021B Bonds maturing on or after of the SFMTA, as a whole or in part among such maturities.
-SFMTA prior to their respective maturity dates, on any date SFMTA from any legally available source, at a redemption is 2021B Bonds called for redemption, together with interest March 1, 20 (prior to their ma (the "Series 2021B 20 Term Bonds") aturity date, on March 1, commencing No 2021 Principal Account in amounts and up es 2021B Bonds.
-The Series 2021B Bonds maturing or shall also be subject to mandatory redemption in part by lo March 1, 20 solely from money which has been deposited pon the dates hereby established for such Series 2021B 20 - Year (March 1) Mandatory Sinking Fund Payments † † Matur ity
+Optional Redemption of Series 2021B Bonds.
+The Series 2021B Bonds scheduled to mature on or before March 1, 20 are not subject to optional redemption prior to maturity.
+The Series 2021B Bonds maturing on or after March 1, 20 are subject to redemption at the option of the SFMTA, as a whole or in part among such maturities (and by lot within any one maturity) as designated by the SFMTA prior to their respective maturity dates, on any date on or after March 1, 20, from funds derived by the SFMTA from any legally available source, at a redemption price equal to 100% of the principal amount of the Series 2021B Bonds called for redemption, together with interest accrued thereon to the date of redemption.

+Mandatory Sinking Fund Redemption of Series 2021B Bonds.
+The Series 2021B Bonds maturing on March 1, 20 (the "Series 2021B 20 Term Bonds") shall also be subject to mandatory redemption in part by lot prior to their maturity date, on March 1, commencing March 1, 20 solely from money which has been deposited into the Series 2021 Principal Account in amounts and upon the dates hereby established for such Series 2021B 20 Term Bonds, as follows:

+Year (March 1) Mandatory Sinking Fund Payments